-The Whole family will love this delicious One Pan Spicy Beef, Beans and Rice – syn free on Slimming World and just perfect for a quick dinner.
+The Whole family will love this delicious One Pan Spicy Beef, Beans and Rice - on Slimming Eats and just perfect for a quick dinner.

 This Spicy Beef, Beans and Rice dinner is the kind of meal we all love when we want something healthy on the table, but don't want heaps of pots and pans to wash up afterwards.